rinchen/decentralized-manifesto/README.md

 ### 2. Availability
  * Objects MUST be decentralized in nature, or support decentralization of an object store
  * Objects MUST be designed for high latency environments
- * Objects MUST capable of operating in near real-time
+ * Objects MUST be capable of operating in near real-time
- * Non-network objects MAY be blockable by end users but network conduits MUST NOT be blockable so as to ensure availability
+ * Non-network objects MAY be blockable by end users but network conduits MUST NOT be blockable to ensure availability

 User Stories to consider: